 Use Google Search Console to index your web pages and track visitors with Google Analytics

 Visitors’ details such as Where they come from?
 How your visitors engage on your site along with the time spent?
 Know all about your visitors using Google Analytics tool.

 Website owners must sign up for the free Google Search Console to get traffic from Google.
 Go to Google Search Console > Index > Coverage to view insights about the index status of your website.
 Alternatively, you can paste the URL of the page in the URL inspection tool to find whether that page has been indexed by Google.

 Autoresponders and Email Marketing

 A Squeeze Page is a landing page designed particularly to squeeze or capture an email address from prospect subscribers.
 An ebook, for example, can be a lead magnet for visitors wanting to subscribe to your website.
 Make sure your squeeze page offers value not found elsewhere to prospects that entice them to subscribe.
-A Squeeze Page that is focussed gives only ONE option on the page and it can either be signup or download the ebook.
+A Squeeze Page that is focused gives only ONE option on the page and it can either be signup or download the ebook.

 Grow your email list by using a double opt-in form on your squeeze page.
 Read more about opt-in pages by clicking on MailChimp eMail Marketing.
 If your goal is to get more subscribers to your website, limit the fields of your form to include name and email.
 If you are offering an ebook for free your CTA could be ‘Get the ebook’.
 Add a CTA eg just a sign up or a newsletter sign up to your squeeze page.
 Use testimonials or social proof for eg the number of visitors that have downloaded your ebook.